-The National Skills Agreement is a 5-year agreement between the Australian, State and Territory Governments, working in partnership to ensure that the national vocational education and training (VET) system provides high-quality, responsive and accessible education and training to boost productivity, deliver national priorities and support Australians to obtain the skills and capabilities they need to obtain well-paid, secure jobs.
+The National Skills Agreement is a 5-year agreement between the Australian and state and territory governments, working in partnership to ensure that the national vocational education and training (VET) system provides high-quality, responsive and accessible education and training to boost productivity, support Australians to obtain the skills and capabilities they need to obtain well-paid, secure jobs, and ensure Australia has the skilled workforce it needs now and into the future, with TAFE at the heart of the VET sector.

 From the outset, National Cabinet committed to genuine tripartite engagement on reform in the development of this agreement.
 This has resulted in a new way of working which embraces active and meaningful collaboration and partnership.
-This principle will be central to the implementation of the Agreement.
+This principle is central to the implementation of the Agreement.

-The Agreement commences on 1 January 2024.
+The Agreement commenced on 1 January 2024.